Gwineafowl727/Readable/README.md

 https://user-images.githubusercontent.com/98660733/200197735-e755f745-7048-4771-a353-3aa3d9692324.mp4

-Please see [this doc](https://docs.google.com/document/d/19NDULwgzIwD2ZqDhHjTzF2Jj3SFiNs0RRMlvIPX_eQ8/edit?usp=sharing) for details on osu!, design philosophy, and functionality.
+Please see this repository's wiki for details on osu!, design philosphy, and documentation.